For women who work, breastfeeding almost always means pumping. And pumping at work can really suck.

 Ovia Health’s “Motherhood in America” reports that 70% of working mothers want better breastfeeding support in their workplace.
 For companies that employ women, this should be a wake-up call: workplaces need to do more to support working mothers.
 San Francisco is the first city in the nation to require all employers to have a clear lactation accommodation policy and a clean private space to express milk.
 Make sure you’re in compliance and save time and energy down the road by supporting breastfeeding employees from the start.

-Workplace environments are changing rapidly in our ever-connected digital era and that’s a good thing.
+Workplace environments are changing rapidly in our ever-connected digital era, and that’s a good thing.
 Gone are the days of anonymous cubicles, rigid environments, and brief pleasantries exchanged over the water cooler.
-Today’s employees want a workplace that supports creativity and collaboration, as well as their overall wellbeing.
-Just as the strict boundaries between work life and home life are increasingly fluid, so too are the physical spaces we work in.
-Forward-thinking office design ensures physical spaces that both reflect and reinforce a company’s culture, mission, and values.
+Today’s employees want a workplace that supports their creativity, collaboration, and wellbeing.

 San Francisco may be known for its steep hills and streetcars, but it’s quickly becoming the best city for working mothers and families.
 Last year the city implemented a paid parental leave ordinance and in 2018 the new Lactation In The Workplace Ordinance goes into effect that requires all employers in the city to provide a dedicated space for expressing breast milk at work.
 If you’re not sure what the ordinance requires or how to be in compliance, we’ve identified four key things you need to know and do.